 - Keep the structured play short, this will keep your child’s interest and focus

-- Start with activities that your child can already do
+- Start with activities that your child can already do- this will ensure success

-- Diffuse any inappropriate play- eg. if your child is banging blocks together, demonstrate stacking them, or stop the activity and start an appropriate banging activity with a drum
+- Diffuse any inappropriate play- eg. if your child is throwing blocks, demonstrate stacking them, or stop the activity and start an appropriate throwing activity with a ball

 During these play sessions you need to be a keen observer of your child and measure his/her ability for you to move away from the play, add a new activity and for your child to still remain engaged.
 When this occurs they have moved into the beginning of free play and the next step is for them to seek out other toys that have not been readily supplied by you.